Updated

 Best EV Charger for Renters and Flats UK 2026

-If you rent your home or own a flat, you're eligible for the OZEV EV Chargepoint Grant — up to £350 off the cost of buying and installing a home EV charger.
-This grant is specifically designed for people in your situation, and it makes home charging surprisingly affordable.
+Renters and flat owners qualify for the OZEV EV Chargepoint Grant — up to £500 off the cost of buying and installing a home EV charger.
+The grant is targeted at this group specifically, and it makes home charging quietly affordable.

 Who Qualifies?